Chelembra bank robbery

 The Chelambra bank robbery in the Malappuram district of Kerala, India is considered to be one of the biggest and most sensational bank robberies in the crime history of Kerala.
-In the early hours of 30 December 2007, the robbers made a hole in the floor of the Kerala Gramin Bank and got away with 80 kilograms of gold and 5,000,000 rupees, a total value of 80 million Indian Rupees.
+In the early hours of 30 December 2007, the robbers made a hole in the floor of the Kerala Gramin Bank and got away with 80 kilograms of gold and 5,000,000 rupees, a total value of 80 million Indian rupees.

 Robbery

-The bank was in the first floor of a building.
+The bank was on the first floor of a building.
 The ground floor had a restaurant that was up for rent.
 The four-member gang rented the restaurant by giving an advance payment of about Rs.
 50,000.
 They shut down the front door and placed a board saying that it was under renovation and would reopen on 8 January 2008.
 To make things more convincing, they even bought new furniture for the restaurant and much construction material for the site.
+They also covered up the windows with newspapers to avoid being suspicious.

 Those who were watching the scene would have thought that repairs were going on.
 But they were cracking the first floor open, where the strong room was kept.
 They made a hole in the ceiling to the strong room where they took the money from iron safes that they cut open using a gas cutting machine.
 They took away gold and cash kept inside the safe.